MirrorNetworking/Mirror/docs/Concepts/Setup.md

 -   Networked Player Prefabs (for players to control)
 -   Scripts which are multiplayer-aware

-There are variations on this list; for example, in a multiplayer chess game, or a real-time strategy (RTS) game, you don’t need a visible GameObject to represent the player.
-However, you might still want an invisible empty GameObject to represent the player, and attach scripts to it which relate to what the player is able to do.
+There are variations on this list; for example, in a multiplayer chess game, or a real-time strategy (RTS) game, you don’t need a visible game object to represent the player.
+However, you might still want an invisible empty game object to represent the player, and attach scripts to it which relate to what the player is able to do.

 This introductory page contains a brief description of each of the items listed above.
 However, each section links to more detailed documentation, which you need to continue reading to fully understand them.

 There are also some important concepts that you need to understand and make choices about when building your game.
 These concepts can broadly be summarised as:

 -   The relationship between a client, a server, and a host
--   The idea of authority over GameObjects and actions
+-   The idea of authority over game objects and actions

 To learn about these concepts, see documentation on Network System Concepts.